dustinpfister/blog_posts/_posts/canvas-example-pointer-movement.md

 ### 2.3 - Draw the navigation circle for the Pointer Movement state

 This draw method helps to give a visual idea of what is going on with the Pointer Movement state.
+The draw nav method itself is fairly small but makes use of a few helper methods for drawing various parts of the interface.
+I broken things down into the base circle that is drawn, then a line that is drawn as well as another circle that is drawn on the line to show the current setting for speed as well as another helper to draw some basic into for the nav circle.

 ```js
     var draw_pm_circle = function(pm, ctx){